satrik/esp32_ble_inkbird/README.md

 ## description

-With this project you can connect any (?) inkbird bluetooth BBQ thermometer, to an ESP32.
+With this project you can connect any (?) inkbird IBT bluetooth BBQ thermometer, to an ESP32.
 The ESP than provides a webserver with some nice functions.

 ---